matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

     [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674) with a
     `rel_type` of `m.in_reply_to`.
 If the event has any relation of this type, the related event should be matched using `pattern` and `key`.
+- `include_fallbacks` decides if the relation should be followed even for fallbacks (i.e. relations with the `is_falling_back` property set to `true` like for threads).
+Defaults to false so only actual relations are counted.
 - `key` (optional): The dot-separated field of the event to match, e.g. `content.body` or `sender`.
 If it is not present, the condition should match all events, that have a relation of type `rel_type`.